fagan2888/pymedrecon/README.md

 - mri: tools for magnetic resonance imaging reconstruction
   - systems.mri: a Python object for forward and adjoints with senstivity coils
   - systems.dft: a Python object that is essentially a DFT wrapper
-  - systems.kbnufft: a Python object for non-uniform FFTs in pure numpy
+  - systems.kbnufft: a Python object for non-uniform FFTs in numpy
   - mrisensesim: sensitivity coil simulation

 ## Test scripts